ARM-software/MDK-Middleware/Documentation/Doxygen/FileSystem/src/operation.md

 ![File System Component: Media types and Drives](fs_types.png)

-All available drives are defined with the \ref fs_RTE_Software_Component_Selection.
+All available drives are defined with the \ref RTE_Component_Selection.
 A drive is passed as string to
 \ref system_routines and may be part of a filename.
 The system allows you to configure a current drive that is used when no drive is specified as part of the filename.